vibrog/mapcss-hiking/readme.md

 equivalent to the `color.background=#222222` setting, and the area object opacity will override `mappaint.fillalpha`.

-To use modules separately, clone the GitHub repository or use the raw view URL:
+To use modules separately, add the raw view URL:

 <https://github.com/vibrog/mapcss-hiking/raw/master/roads.mapcss>